Ezian/a-trick-a-day.github.io/index.md

 layout: home
 title: A Trick A Day
 heading: <em>A Trick</em> A Day
-description: A blog where you can find a ton of code tricks.
+description: A blog to list a tons of code tricks.
 ---